basho/riak_kv/docs/time_series_for_support_staff.md

 Based on this data co-location you can then write queries that go to where ranges of data are stored and get back results.

-The quering of Time Series data is done via a strict, but quite limited, subset of SQL - so it works with your tools.
+The quering of Time Series data is done via a quite limited, subset of SQL - so it works with your tools.

 ---